I have been diagnosed with BPPV. My community has no support group for dizziness. I don’t know where to turn. Can you give me a plan of action?

 You have expressed the feelings of many people affected by dizziness!
-It is not always easy to find support in your community; you end up seeing quite a few professionals and they aren’t always on the same page as to your diagnosis and treatment plan, and you are left with uncertainty about what you can expect in the future.
-Without getting into too much detail about your diagnosis and treatment (you can read more about BPPV here) I would like to encourage you to:
+It is not always easy to find support in your community; you end up seeing quite a few professionals and they are not always on the same page as to your diagnosis and treatment plan.
+You may be left with uncertainty about what you can expect in the future.
+Without getting into too much detail about your diagnosis and treatment (you can read more about BPPV here) you are encouraged to do the following:

-1) get informed (the link above is a good place to start) and then clarify with your healthcare professionals what their treatment plan is.
+1) Get informed (learning more about BPPV is a start) and then clarify with your healthcare professionals what their treatment plan is.
 Ask as many questions as you need.
 Read some more if you need to.
 Here is a list of recommended books.